OlaChina

 The Portugal victories arrive at a specific moment in China’s manufacturing story — one where the country is moving from volume-driven production toward innovation-led, high-performance output.
 ZXMOTO is not an anomaly.
 In 2025, Chongqing-based motorcycle firms exported 6.1 million units, with export value rising 29.5 percent year on year to 26.47 billion yuan ($3.85 billion).
 Chongqing companies now account for half of China’s top 10 motorcycle exporters.
 (CGTN, 2026)

-Inside China, Zhang’s story has become a cultural reference point.
+Inside China, Zhang’s story has become a cultural reference point, capturing public imagination much like the grassroots fervor around the Su Super League.
 State media framed him as an inspiration for a generation reconsidering vocational paths over traditional academic routes.
 His trajectory — mechanic at 14, brand founder at 37, WSBK champion at 39 — carries weight in a job market where white-collar pressure is intense and conventional pedigree is heavily prized.
 (Xinhua, 2026)

 After the win, a mentor sent Zhang a congratulatory message: that Zhang had “finally seen the bright moon through the dark clouds.”
 Zhang paused before replying: “Actually, I was prepared never to see the moon at all.
 And I would have kept going anyway.”
 (PRNewswire, 2026)